Create an account sign-up-diamond

 Route Description for Dovedale Walk

-The Dovedale Circular Walk begins from Dovedale car park.
+The Dovedale Circular Walk in the Dovedale Peak District begins from Dovedale car park.
 From there, turn right onto a tarmac road and follow the River Dove, which marks the boundary between Staffordshire and Derbyshire, upstream to a large set of stepping stones.
-Alternatively, you can cross a small wooden bridge and follow the rocky path under Thorpe Cloud to the stepping-stones but this route is advised only when it is dry and the river level is low.
+Alternatively, you can cross a small wooden bridge and follow the rocky path under Thorpe Cloud to the stepping-stones, but this route is advised only when it is dry and the river level is low.

-After carefully crossing the stepping stones, follow the clearly signed path along the valley floor all the way to the village Milldale, keeping the river to your left- Navigating this part of the route is straightforward, allowing you to gaze up at the limestone crags and explore the river nooks and falls.
+After carefully crossing the stepping stones, follow the clearly signed path along the valley floor all the way to the village of Milldale, keeping the river to your left.
+Navigating this section of Dovedale Peak District is straightforward, allowing you to gaze up at limestone crags and explore the river nooks and small waterfalls along the way.

-Approximately 5.0 km into the Dovedale Walk, you will reach Viators Bridge and Milldale.
+Approximately 5.0 km into the Dovedale Peak District walk, you will reach Viator’s Bridge and Milldale.
 From here, you can cross the picturesque bridge to explore the village or immediately begin the more challenging half of the hike.
-Viators Bridge has been used by pack horses transporting silk and flax since the Middle Ages.

-From the river path, ascend a steep, grassy, zigzag track (signposted to Bailey Hill).
+From the river path, ascend a steep, grassy zigzag track (signposted to Bailey Hill).
 At the brow of the dale, you will come to a section of drystone wall.
 Keeping the wall to your left, contour along the dale and then take a diagonal line uphill toward the fence.
-When you reach the fence keep it to your right and follow it further uphill until you reach a corner stile (a set of steps to pass over a fence).
+When you reach the fence keep it to your right and follow it further uphill until you reach a corner stile.

-Cross the stile and continue the Dovedale Walk, which leads straight ahead until you meet a drystone wall coming off the rocky summit of Bailey Hill.
+Cross the stile and continue the Dovedale Peak District circular route until you meet a drystone wall coming off the rocky summit of Bailey Hill.
 Follow it to the top.
-After marvelling at the views, continue along the ridge of Bailey Hill to a wooden gate (Brian’s gate) and the beginning of the descent to the Nabs.
-The first section of the descent is steep, grassy, and undefined.
-Be careful in wet weather and keep close to the wall on your left.
+After taking in the views across the Dovedale Peak District landscape, continue along the ridge to Brian’s Gate and begin the descent toward the Nabs.
+The first section is steep and can be slippery in wet weather.

 Dovedale Stepping Stones